-- Risk of unexpected downturn in business volume. - An increase in the cost of operation. - ARCL conducts a detailed analysis of its business and puts the same to board on quarterly basis.
+- Risk of unexpected downturn in business volume. - An increase in the cost of operation. - ARCL conducts a detailed analysis of its business and puts the same to Governing Board on quarterly basis.
 ARCL operates based on lower operational costs and hence in case of downturn, ARCL will be able to tide over such periods with assets funded by equity. - Risk of Competition: ARCL is promoted by Mutual Fund AMC's and they are the major participants on the lending side in money market transactions with government securities as underlying.
-The Corporate bond repo market provides additional venue for management of short-term funds and hence these mutual funds are expected to be major participants in the repo product offered by ARCL
+The Corporate bond repo market provides additional venue for management of short-term funds and hence these mutual funds are expected to be major participants in the repo product offered by ARCL - (i) The Management conducts, on a quarterly basis, detailed analysis of performance of each Business Unit and takes into account changes in the business volumes, revenues, expenses, operating environment, regulatory aspects, systems, technology and other factors affecting the business.
+The same is presented to the Governing Board/ Committees of the Governing Board for their review and consideration. - (ii) A medium term (3 years period) and short term (Annual) projections of the profits and losses is done based on detailed Business planning and budgeting exercise undertaken periodically.
+Various Scenarios like Volumes, Yield on investments, likely expenditure are considered and most probable variables/assumptions are applied for preparing annual projections and those variables/assumptions are reviewed and updated on a quarterly basis.